secureblue/secureblue/files/system/desktop/usr/share/bazaar/README.md

 ### `org.gnome.Robots`

 Unambiguously **not** a web browser.
-Doesn't contain any web technology whatsoever, and doesn't even have internet permissions.
+This video game doesn't contain any web technology whatsoever, and doesn't even have internet permissions.
 The only risk here is being killed by robots.

 ## Edge cases